Security oversight: The big picture view of security 2018

 Below are some examples of metrics for clarification purposes only:

 - How do you know that staff continue to act in a secure manner and that the human control is effective?
 This could be achieved by continually measuring how many security incidents are being caused by lack of employee security awareness month on month.

 - How do you ensure your risk exposure represented by your vulnerability management programme isn’t excessive?
 You could collect and trend the total risk exposure level associated with known infrastructure and application vulnerabilities month on month.

 - How do you know if you need to react to a changing insider threat level?
 You could monitor how many Data Loss Prevention (DLP) events from staff there are month on month.

-In summary, whether you are establishing new metrics or reviewing your existing ones, undertaking a comprehensive risk-based approach and analyzing each of the seven elements listed above (you could even give each metric a score against them) will enable your organization to truly manage its information security risk exposure to achieve long-term success.
+In summary, whether you are establishing new metrics or reviewing your existing ones, undertaking a comprehensive risk-based approach and analysing each of the seven elements listed above (you could even give each metric a score against them) will enable your organisation to truly manage its information security risk exposure to achieve long-term success.